hansogj/package-test-utils/README.md

 └── typescript
 ```

 contains scripts and html-templates needed to verify the different packages pulled into this util in the _dependencies_ block from [package.json](package.json).

 ### Run

-Commands `npm run serve:cjs` && `npm run serve:tjs`  run the webpack server for commonjs and typescript, respectively.
+Commands `npm run serve:cjs` && `npm run serve:ts` run the webpack server for commonjs and typescript, respectively.
 Likewise, `npm run test:cjs:watch` && `npm run test:ts:watch` will run tests for the two modes.

 To verify the packages are working as plain old js included bu `<script src="...>` tags, just open [javascript/index.html](javascript/index.html) in you browser